-For the three humanities subjects (history, geography and TPR), pupils sit their Final Assessment in the Lent Term (in mid-to-late February).
+For the three humanities subjects (history, geography and TPR), pupils sit their Final Assessment in the Lent Term (on the first Friday after the February half-term).
 The Final Assessments in the three humanities subjects are set, marked and graded internally, and the pupil' grades are sent to their senior schools in June.
 To support the pupils, specimen papers of the three humanities subjects are available on the Parent Portal, and on Microsoft Teams.

-Once the pupils have sat the Final Assessments in the three humanities, the Form 8 CE candidates follow a project investigation, the AIP (Aldro Independent Project).
+Once the pupils have sat the Final Assessments in the three humanities, the Form 8 CE candidates undertake an investigation project, called the AIP (Aldro Independent Project).